Ornamental Metal Contractors are highly skilled craftsman that specialize in Metal:

 The C-23 License is issued to metalworks contractors by the CSLB.

-The CSLB administers applications, exams, and maintains a database of all active and inactive contractor license numbers which are public domain.
+The CSLB administers applications and exams.
+They also maintain a database of all active and inactive contractor license numbers which are public domain.

 How to get the C-23 License